Lessepsian migration: Food web phase shift

-The marbled spinefoot (Siganus rivulatus) and dusky spinefoot (Siganus luridus), both indigenous Red Sea rabbitfish, were first recorded off the coast of Mandate Palestine in 1924.
+The marbled spinefoot (Siganus rivulatus) and dusky spinefoot (Siganus luridus), both indigenous Red Sea rabbitfish, were first recorded off the coast of Mandatory Palestine in 1924.
 In only a few decades, these schooling, herbivorous fish were able to settle in a range of habitats forming abundant populations, to the extent that George and Athanassiou, in a paper published in 1967, reported: "The millions of young abound over rocky outcropping grazing on the relatively abundant early summer algal cover".
 By 2004, a study on these species found that they comprise 80% of the abundance of herbivorous fish in the shallow coastal sites of Lebanon.
 They have been able to create marked phase shifts within the food web on multiple levels.
 Prior to the arrival of these Lessepsian migrants, the herbivores filled a small ecological role within the Eastern Mediterranean system.
 Therefore, with such a high influx of herbivorous species in a small period of time, this phenomenon has normalised the food web, increasing the rate at which algae are consumed and serving as a major prey item for large predators.
-Not only are these Red Sea migrants having a huge impact on this ecosystem, they also are affecting fisheries, as well, by outcompeting native fish of high commercial value, such as the seabream Boops boops.
+Further, these Red Sea migrants are affecting fisheries by outcompeting native fish of high commercial value, such as the seabream Boops boops.
 A nonindigenous species of mussel – Brachidontes pharaonis – from the Indo-Pacific has also proliferated.
-This mussel, which has a thicker shell than that of the native mussel, has created a change in predation patterns, as well, since they are more difficult to consume.
+This mussel, which has a thicker shell than that of the native mussel, has created a change in predation patterns, since they are more difficult for predators to handle.

+Secondary Invasions via Biotic Vectors

+Holobenthic foraminifera have been recorded in the Mediterranean Sea since the opening of the Suez Canal, and several species have successfully established persistent and sustainable populations.
+For a long time, their presence remained unexplained.
+As permanent seafloor dwellers with extremely slow locomotion rates (up to 1 cm per hour), these organisms lack a planktonic stage and are therefore incapable of naturally dispersing across long distances or through major waterways such as the Suez Canal.

+A breakthrough came with a 2017 study demonstrating that living foraminifera can survive passage through the digestive system of the invasive herbivorous rabbitfish Siganus rivulatus and Siganus luridus.
+These fish, originating from the Red Sea, unintentionally ingest foraminifera while grazing and have themselves undergone a well-documented westward expansion throughout the Mediterranean.
+The observed temporal and spatial overlap between the spread of rabbitfish and the first detections of non-indigenous foraminifera strongly suggests that rabbitfish function as effective biotic vectors.
+Incomplete digestion followed by defecation of viable individuals appears to play a central role in facilitating the long-distance dispersal and colonization of holobenthic foraminifera in the Mediterranean Sea.